p-hatz/Boomi-Test-Harness/README.md

     ii.
 Update the `Process Ids` Shape
    * `dppProdIdController` to the UUID of `(wsvc) 1.
 Test Controller`
+   * `dppControllerFolderId` to the Folder Id of where you installed the Bundle

     iii.
 Update the `(conn) AtomSphere API` (Boomi AtomSphere API) Connection
    * `WSDL`